© 2022 GOECO | All rights reserved

 As a volunteer you will have the opportunity to walk and play with the dogs as well as care for the cats.
 The property is extremely large and is organized in a way that animals are grouped together based on sex, size and type.
 The property grounds have a spacious backyard where you will be walking and playing with the dogs.
 In the center is a barn with mixed farm animals which is situated next to the area where you will be taking the dogs out for some exercise.
 At the start of your program you will have an introductory orientation focused on animal care and handling.
 This orientation is crucial because volunteering at this shelter requires some hands-on work and you will need to know how to deal with animals that have been deserted and neglected.

 A typical day: The hours you volunteer are up to you, but we recommend 4-6 hours a day to make a meaningful contribution to the shelter.
-You can also choose among the morning, afternoon and evening shifts.
+You can also choose between the morning, afternoon and evening shifts.
 Most of your time will be spent providing love and attention to the animals in the shelter.
 Day-to-day tasks vary because of the nature of the work.
 Common duties include walking the dogs and playing with the dogs and cats that require attention.

+Accommodations: You will stay at a hostel in a mixed-gender dorm room with up to 9 other people and a shared bathroom.
+The room is basic but comfortable and has bed linens, towels, air conditioning and a closet.
+The hostel is located right in the center of Tel Aviv, a short walk from the beach.
+Families must upgrade to a private room for an additional fee.
 If you do not want to stay at the hostel and prefer to book other accommodations, please let us know following registration.
 We will be able to refund you a portion of the volunteer fee and advise you about other options.

-Following registration you will be able to book a tour for a number of incredible destinations that you can take during your time off, for an additional fee.
-Visit ancient Petra and Wadi Rum with a 2 Day Tour or explore Masada, Ein Gedi, and the Dead Sea with a day tour.
-Please note, however, that tours are subject to change.
+Following registration we can assist you in booking a tour for a number of incredible destinations that you can visit during your time off (additional fees apply).
+Visit ancient Petra and Wadi Rum on a 2-day tour or explore Masada, Ein Gedi and the Dead Sea in one day.
+Please note that tours are subject to change.

+Thanks to Israel’s small size, you could travel from the northernmost to the southernmost point of the country in a single day.
+If you prefer to stay in the city, Tel Aviv will certainly keep you occupied with its lively markets, nightlife and independent cafés and eateries.
+If one thing is for sure, Israel has incredible hummus so make sure you head over to Abu Hassan in Jaffa for the country’s greatest hummus.
 If you consider yourself an art lover or just looking for a unique experience, you’ll enjoy Tel Aviv’s flourishing art scene.
 Go gallery hopping and be sure to put the Tel Aviv Museum of Art and Dvir Gallery on your list.
 Don’t forget to visit the Carmel market (“shuk Ha’Carmel”) and bargain like a true Telavivian.